 This report was created with the BackpackGearTest.org Report Writer Version 1.

 This concludes my Long-Term Report and this test series.
-Thanks to GearStash and BackpackGearTest.org for allowing me to participate in this test.
+Thanks to GoSun and BackpackGearTest.org for the opportunity to test out this innovative product.

 Read more gear reviews by Nancy Griffith